This is why a joint operation was carried out by police and St George's Academy in Sleaford on Monday

-Police sniffer dog called in due to drugs concern at academy in Sleaford
+Sniffer dog and police called in due to drugs concern at academy in Sleaford

-The town’s police have brought in a sniffer dog at a Sleaford academy to intercept drug dealers who may have been targeting students.
+Sleaford academy has brought in police and a sniffer dog to intercept drug dealers who may have been targeting students.

 St George’s Academy has been working closely with the police and undertaking surveillance to detect if cocaine and other drugs are getting into school.In a letter to parents, Sgt Stuart Mumby-Croft of Sleaford Policing Team said they have been targeting ‘County Lines’ drug suppliers in the town as a priority with several recent successes.